shreyasgadder/shreyasgadder/README.md

 - 👋 Hi, I’m Shreyas Gadder
-- 👀 I’m interested in Fullstack development, Machine Learning, Ethical hacking and Software development.
-- 🌱 I’m currently learning Android development.
+- 👀 I’m a Passionate Data Engineer.
-- 📫 How to reach me ... gadderrshreyas@gmail.com
+- 📫 How to reach me ... https://www.linkedin.com/in/shreyas-gadder/